kvasnetskyi/CombineNetworking/README.md

 Create your own implementation of the [CNReachabilityManager](#CNReachabilityManager) protocol **if the default CNReachabilityManagerImpl implementation is not suitable for you**.
 This object monitors the ability to connect to the network before launching a request to the server.

-*You can skip this step and use the standard implementation of CNReachabilityManager - CNReachabilityManagerImpl.*
+*You can skip this step and use the standard implementation of CNReachabilityManager - CNReachabilityManagerImpl.
+It is a singleton, which you can get by property shared.*

 ```swift
 class ReachabilityManager: CNReachabilityManager {